 The Bible stands in a class by itself.
 David's Psalms nourish and comfort me as nothing else can.
 I read mostly nonfiction - books on writing, art and history.
 Favorite classics are Lord of the Rings and Big Tiger and Christian.
 Recent favorites would be Shadow of the Wind, The Kite Runner, and a book of poetry by Hafiz, given to me by my sister, entitled The Gift.
 Oh, and Anne Lamott!
 She's written some really good stuff.

 As I said above, I like to make ATCs, and now post cards.
 I do mostly collage and rubber stamps but I'm finally getting brave and doing my own drawing.
+UPDATE: I wrote this 6 years ago.
+Thanks to SB I do lots of drawings now.
+I also have begin carving my own stamps, which I really enjoy.
 I also LOVE watercolor, but am just beginning that.
 I don't know why I don't do more of it?!

 I've always loved photography, too.
 When the kids were young I always had a camera around my neck.
 I sure appreciate the economy of digital photography, but I sometimes miss my old 35mm Pentax.